General Physics I

 Standard letter grades

-1. Identify the symbols and constants which are used to express them.
+1. Identify the symbols and constants which are used to express concepts and laws.

-2. Describe their qualitative meaning verbally, mathematically, and in writing.
+2. Describe qualitative meaning of concepts and laws verbally, mathematically, and in writing.

 General education/Related instruction lists